MichaelAHood/readmissions-risk-scorer/README.md

 2. Load and explore the data, process the data, and engineer features for use in predictive modeling.
 3. Train a preditive model and validate it's performance before deployment.
 4. Deploy a the predictive model as an API that can be used by an application.
-5. Build an application that allows a practitioner to use the model's output as part of the discharge planning process.
+5. Build an application that flags high-risk patients and allows practitioners to visual relevant patient data.

 ![Solution Architecture](images/architecture-diagram-1.png)